Tough c interview questions

 Explanation:

-Residential memory of RAM of size 1MB has divided into 16 equal parts.
-These parts is called segment.
-Each segment has size is 64 KB.
+The RAM's resident memory of size 1MB is divided into 16 equal parts, each referred to as a segment.
+Each segment has a size of 64 KB.

 16 * 64 KB = 1 MB

-This process of division is known as segmentation.
+This division process is commonly referred to as segmentation.

-Note: In turbo c 3.0 physical addresses of any variables are stored in the 20 bits.
-But we have not any pointers of size 20 bits.
-So pointers cannot access whole residence memory address.
-To solve this problem we there are three types pointers in c language.
-They are:
+Note: In Turbo C 3.0, the physical addresses of variables are stored in 20 bits.
+However, there are no pointers of size 20 bits available.
+As a result, pointers cannot access the entire resident memory address.
+To address this limitation, C language introduces three types of pointers:

 1. Near pointer